The Accessible U website is governed by the Accessible U Committee, established in the spring of 2021.

 The committee makes recommendations to the Accessible U site product owner about how to govern the content, design, and promotion of the site so that it is usable, accessible, current, and reflects the recommendations and shared interests of UMN accessibility community groups and units.

-The committee will consist of the Accessible U site product owner from the Office of Information Technology (OIT) and up to 12 members from across the University.
+The committee will consist of the Accessible U site coordinator from the Office of Information Technology (OIT) and up to 12 members from across the University.

 |Nancy Bertino||University Relations, Twin Cities||Not applicable||Digital strategy, Folwell Design System training|